aplteam/Meddy/Docs/ReadMe.md

 CSS Style sheets
 ----------------

-By default Meddy uses the "MarkAPL" style sheet for the preview.
-You can switch to "BlackOnWhite" via the "Preferences" menu (= for all documents you are going to save).
-These two style sheets are the default style sheets MarkAPL is coming with.
+Since version 4.0.0 Meddy uses the "Dark" style sheet by default for the preview.
+You can switch to a different one via the "Preferences" menu (= for all documents you are going to save).

 However, changing the preferences only takes effect after the current document, if any, is re-opened.

+In case you had Meddy installed and used before "Dark" was invented (4.0.0) you might need to check in the "Preferences" dialog box which style sheet is selected.
+Choosing "Dark" is recommended.

 You can also embed a parameter into any markdown document explicitly defining the style sheet to be used.
 This is the recommended way to use your own taylor-made CSS.